ksun46/TwoLevelAlgo/README.md

 # TwoLevelAlgo
 Numerical Experiments for the manuscript <em>A Two-level Distributed Algorithm for Nonconvex Constrained Optimization</em>

+The Github repository is [here](https://github.com/ksun46/TwoLevelAlgo)
 # Description

 ## Hardware
 The results from `Result_KS` are generated on a 2018 MacBook Pro
 * Processor: 2.6 GHz Intel Core i7
 * Number of cores: 6
 * Memory: 16GB